sazwinters/Custom-Game-Resolutions-Android/README.md

 No. Downscaling happens at the system level *after* the game renders its frame.
 Your in‑game settings (quality, resolution, FPS) remain unchanged; the final output is simply scaled down before display.
 This means you still benefit from all the other performance boosts of Performance mode.

 **Will it work on my non‑Pixel/custom ROM?**
-Yes.
-The `device_config` settings are a core Android feature and work on any device running Android 12+.
-Even if `cmd game` is missing, the overlays still apply.
-Tested on **Infinix Hot 11s NFC (Helio G88)** but should work on all Android 12+ devices.
+It depends on whether your ROM includes the **GameService** component.
+Stock Android 12+ and many popular custom ROMs (LineageOS, crDroid, etc.) have it.
+Even if `cmd game` is unavailable (Phase 2), the device_config overlay (Phase 1) still gets written, so the downscale will activate automatically whenever GameService is present – for example after a ROM update.
+Tested on **Infinix Hot 11s NFC (Helio G88)** but applicable to any Android 12+ device with GameService.

 **Why does the module apply the same factor for all modes?**
 Because users often switch between Standard/Performance/Battery modes, and keeping the same downscale factor avoids sudden visual quality jumps when toggling.
 The core goal – reduced GPU load – is achieved in every mode.